 - Continue to collaborate with industry associations (such as the UNPRI and the Institutional Limited Partners Association (“ILPA”)) and review their best practice guidance.

-- Monitor our portfolio companies’ implementation of human rights policies, including modern slavery risk considerations, within their own operations.
+- Continue to support our portfolio companies to undertake an annual Labour & Human Rights assessment and monitor their implementation of human rights policies, including modern slavery risk considerations, within their own operations.